-6,400 (compounded) RPCs whereas the baseline used as many as 565,200: Each of the 57,965 files generated two OPENS, two CLOSES, one READ, one WRITE, and one SETATTR; there were also 68,000 ACCESSES, 69,700 GETATTRS, and 22,000 other operations such as READDIR and CREATE.
-Compared to the baseline, vNFS-NOSSC saved around 99% of the RPCs, with each vNFS compounding RPC containing an average of 250 operations.
-Therefore, even with only a 0.2ms network latency, vNFS-NOSSC was more than 2× faster than the baseline.
-The speedup ratio increased to 18× with a 5.2ms network latency.
+Figure 9 shows the results of copying the entire Linux source tree; vNFS outperformed the baseline in all cases. vNFS uses either vsscopy or vcopy depending on whether Server Side Copy (SSC) is enabled.
+However, the baseline cannot use SSC because it is not yet supported by the in-kernel NFS client.
+For the same workload of copying the Linux source tree, vNFS used merely 4,447 compounding RPCs whereas the baseline used as many as 506,697: two OPENS, two CLOSES, one READ, one WRITE, and one SETATTR for each of the 53,640 files; 60,873 ACCESSes; 62,327 GETATTRs; and 8,017 other operations such as READDIR and CREATE. vNFS-NOSSC saved more than 99% of RPCs compared to the baseline, with each vNFS compounding RPC containing an average of 250 operations.
+Therefore, even with only a 0.2ms network latency, vNFS-NOSSC is still more than $4 \times$ faster than the baseline.
+The speedup ratio increases to $30 \times$ with a 5.2ms network latency.

-When SSC was enabled, vNFS ran even faster, and vNFS-SSC reduced the running time of vNFS-NOSSC by another 43%.
-The further speedup of SSC was only moderate because most of the files in the test are small and our network bandwidth (10GbE) is large.
-The speedup ratio of vNFS-SSC compared to the baseline is $4-33\times$ in networks with 0.2-5.2ms latencies.
-Even when the in-kernel client adds SSC support in the future, vNFS will continue to outperform it because this workload's bottleneck is the large number of small metadata operations, not the cost of data copying.
+When Server Side Copy (SSC) was enabled, vNFS ran even faster, and vNFS-SSC reduced the running time of vNFS-NOSSC by half.
+The further speedup of SSC is only moderate because the files are small and our network bandwidth (10GbE) is large.
+The speedup ratio of vNFS-SSC to the baseline is $8-60\times$ in networks with 0.2-5.2ms latency.
+Even when the baseline adds SSC support in the future, vNFS would still outperform it because this workload's bottleneck is the large number of small metadata operations, not data-copying operations.